 By Elly Savva

-As somebody who was completely infatuated with Henrik Ibsen’s ‘Dollshouse’, I jumped on the opportunity to watch the Sherman Theatre’s production of its darker sister play, Hedda Gabler.
+As somebody who was infatuated with Henrik Ibsen’s Dollshouse, I jumped on the opportunity to watch the Sherman Theatre’s production of its darker sister play Hedda Gabler.
 Under the vision of Chelsea Walker, the production takes a new stylistic direction, leaving the audience dazzled and spellbound.
-It is not the type of performance that you can enjoy from your seat – it is an experience that totally enthrals and unsettles you, invading your space and your conscience.
+It is not the type of performance that you can enjoy from the comfort of your seat – it is an experience that enthrals and unsettles you, invading your space and your conscience.

 For those unfamiliar with the plot, Hedda Gabler is a story set within the confines of a traditional domestic setting.
 Upon returning from her six-month honeymoon, the titular character of Hedda is a woman dissatisfied with the role she plays and the powerlessness she feels within her world.
 For a play written over a century ago, it is an incredible feat that Ibsen’s tale still resonates so much with a present-day audience.

 Brian Friel’s adaptation of Henrik Ibsen’s classic doesn’t make drastic changes to the story.
 There is no contemporary glossing over or attempt to transfer the play to a modern setting, which gives it quite a timeless feel.
 Instead, what Friel’s adaptation does is retranslate the language to make it more accessible to a present-day audience.
 The dialogue is opened up, solidified and given more life.
-Considering the original text was published in 1890 and written in Danish, an adaptation of this sort is more than necessary to refresh the original heart of the play.
-The one notable thing that Friel’s reworking of the story adds is a layer of comic relief.
-This gave a very hysterical feel to the performance, as the audience were encouraged to laugh whilst also being very aware of a sense of disaster looming on the horizon.
-Although at points this felt bizarre, if Friel’s intention was to make the crowd even more uncomfortable then he certainly succeeded.
+Considering the original text was published in 1890, this adaptation refreshes the original heart of the play.
+One notable thing about Friel’s reworking of the story is that he adds a layer of comic relief.
+This gave a very hysterical feel to the performance, as the audience were encouraged to laugh whilst also being aware of a sense disaster looming on the horizon.
+Although at points this felt bizarre, if Friel’s intention was to make the crowd uncomfortable, then he certainly succeeded.

 The design and wardrobe of the production really make it a wholly immersive experience.
 What begins with silk textures, flowers and pastel colours, is transformed with gunshots and fire into strewn ash, smoke, and darkness.
 For a play that is set within just a single setting, it has the feeling of a million different places.
-Despite being written over a century ago, there is no doubt that Hedda Gabler is a timeless play that never seems to lose its pertinence.
+Despite being written over a century ago, Hedda Gabler is a timeless play that never loses its pertinence.